Engineering Architecture for Batch Lane Attribute Extraction

 Five steps convert spatial primitives into validated, machine-readable HD-map attributes:

 Attribute extraction cannot proceed until all sensor-derived primitives share a unified spatial reference and topological alignment.
-Raw trajectory logs, RTK-corrected GPS/IMU streams, and LiDAR point clouds are first transformed into a local East-North-Up (ENU) frame to minimize projection distortion during geometric sampling.
-A Kalman-filtered smoothing pass removes high-frequency IMU drift, while iterative closest point (ICP) registration anchors point clouds to the validated road corridor.
+The constraint is a common metric frame: raw trajectory logs, RTK-corrected GPS/IMU streams, and LiDAR point clouds are transformed into a local East-North-Up (ENU) frame so perpendicular offset math is Euclidean and projection distortion stays below the 0.05 m width budget.
+The choice of metric frame follows the same rules used for coordinate reference systems for AVs.
+A Kalman-filtered smoothing pass removes high-frequency IMU drift, while ICP-based point cloud registration anchors point clouds to the validated road corridor.

-The resulting primitives are projected onto a spatial index where they intersect with the network backbone.
-These centerlines, typically derived via Centerline Generation Algorithms, establish the longitudinal reference frame for all downstream attribute sampling.
-Spatial joins are executed using buffered tolerance envelopes to account for sensor noise and lane boundary drift.
+The resulting primitives are projected onto a spatial index where they intersect the network backbone.
+These centerlines establish the longitudinal reference frame for all downstream attribute sampling.
+Spatial joins use buffered tolerance envelopes (default 0.75 m) to absorb sensor noise and lane boundary drift without admitting cross-lane mismatches.

 import geopandas as gpd